 It’s not uncommon for trucking companies to experience cash flow problems.
 Sometimes, these problems may be caused by the fact that many shippers don’t offer quick-pays.
 As for expenses associated with fuel and repairs, these happen regularly.
 If your trucking company is growing rapidly, you may have expenses that are ahead of revenues.
 If this is your case, you may run out of cash and be unable to pull loads until clients start paying.
 As a result, your customers will go to your competitors.

-To avoid cash flow problems, turn to a reputable business loan provider like First American Merchant.
+To avoid cash flow problems, turn to a reputable business loan and freight factoring provider like First American Merchant.
 FAM offers exceptional business funding opportunities, including its popular Cash Advance to merchants of any type and size.